gyalai-aws/docker-images-for-ci/README.md

-# docker-images-for-ci
+# Docker Images for CI
-Repository to host docker images supporting Continous Integration
+Repository to host docker images supporting Continous Integration.

+# Hosting
+Docker images are hosted in the Amazon's [Public ECR](https://gallery.ecr.aws/).

+# Images
+Docker images located in the repository.

+Contact us for feedback and feature requests: gyalai@amazon.de